OstlerDev/TokenlyPublisherBridge/README.md

 ```

 ### Transfer Ownership:
-`/changeOwner`: Changes the ownership of an artifact from Tokenly to the individual user.
+`/transfer`: Changes the ownership of an artifact from Tokenly to the individual user.
 Once the user transfers it away from Tokenly the metadata should be updated Browser-side.
 Updating further metadata clientside lowers the risk of a private key getting leaked.
-The `changeOwner`	API accepts data in the following format:
+The `transfer` API accepts data in the following format:
 ```javascript
 {
  	"txid": "XXXXXXXXX", 								 	 # The TXID of the artifact to be transferred.